List of Jane the Virgin characters: Anežka Archuletta

 Anežka Archuletta (portrayed by Yael Grobglas, seasons 2–4) is Petra's long lost twin sister who paralyzes Petra and steals her identity.
-She also marries Scott and continues to scheme against Petra following his death.
-She ends up being flung from Petra's balcony and to her death in the mid-season finale of the fourth season.

 Derek Ruvelle

 Derek Ruvelle (portrayed by Mat Vairo, season 2): Elena's son who was at one point believed to be Rafael's half-brother.
-He was supposedly killed by Rose.

 Rudy

 Rudy (portrayed by Rudy Martinez) is Rogelio's personal assistant.
-In season 5 he is revealed to have a gluten allergy.

 Patricia Cordero

 Patricia Cordero (portrayed by Molly Hagan, seasons 2–5): Michael's mother who has a poor relationship with Jane.

 Marlene Donaldson

 Marlene Donaldson (portrayed by Melanie Mayron, seasons 2–5) is Jane's mentor when looking to become a writer.

 Introduced in season three

 Dennis Chambers

 Dennis Chambers (portrayed by Christopher Allen) is Michael's best friend and the detective in charge of investigating Scott's death.
-He and Jane begin spending time together after Michael dies, but they fall out when Jane realizes he's using her to get to Michael's case files.
-The two eventually make amends, Dennis teaching Jane boxing as a mean of letting out her anger.
-The two also go on a date, but realize there are no sparks, and so nothing becomes of it.

 Jorge Garcia

 Jorge (portrayed by Alfonso DiLuca) is Alba's co-worker at the Marbella giftshop.
 The two enter into a relationship after Alba spends three years having a crush on him.
-During the span of their relationship, Alba learns that Jorge is an undocumented citizen and agrees to keep it a secret.
-The relationship ends once Alba rejects Jorge's marriage proposal, and so he reconciles with his ex.
-He and Alba get married in the season 4 finale so that Jorge can visit his ill mother in Mexico.
-They eventually fall in love again and get married for real in Season 5.